Saint-Martin-de-Bavel

 Saint-Martin-de-Bavel ([sɛ̃ maʁtɛ̃ də bavɛl]) is a commune in the Ain department in eastern France.

 Demographics

-In 2019, the commune had 444 inhabitants, an increase of 4.0% compared to 2013.
 Its inhabitants are called Saint-Martenant(e)s in French.

 Land distribution

 Typology

 Saint-Martin-de-Bavel is a rural commune.
 It is a commune of relatively low density as classified by the national commune density classification of the INSEE.

 The commune is part of the Belley region as defined by the INSEE.
 This region, which encompasses 31 communes, contains less than 50,000 inhabitants in total.

 Geography

 According to the European land distribution database Corine Land Cover (CLC), there is significant agricultural land use in the region (57.7% in 2018)—a lesser figure than in 1990 (62.8%).
 In 2018, the detailed land breakdown was the following: forests (36%), agricultural zones (23.7%), meadows (22.7%), arable land (11.3%), urban areas (4.8%), shrubs and/or herbaceous vegetation (1.6%).